jmswaney/thesis/source/09_introduction.md

 The human brain is a complex biological system with components spanning multiple length scales, including synapses, neurons, and various brain regions.
-Synapses can transfer signals via neurotransmitters and form local connections between neurons [@Sudhof2008].
-Neurons can project over long distances, allowing these local synaptic connections to be used to construct a large-scale intercellular network [@Knosche2011].
+Synapses transfer signals via neurotransmitters and form local connections between neurons [@Sudhof2008].
+Neurons project over long distances, allowing these local synaptic connections to be used to construct a large-scale intercellular network [@Knosche2011].
 Glia support neuronal function and influence synaptic remodeling [@Araque2010; @Stogsdill2017], and microglia patrol the parenchyma to clear debris and respond to inflammatory signals [@Lenz2018].
 Although the human brain consists of approximately 100 billion neurons, this number pales in comparison to over 100 trillion synapses within the same brain [@Herculano-Houzel2009].
 This combinatorial explosion of intercellular interactions in the brain is simultaneously what gives rise its emergent properties and what makes it so difficult for neuroscientists to understand [@Bassett2011; @Postle2006].

 The pioneering work of Ramón y Cajal depicted neural structures with unprecidented detail and revealed the existence of different types of neurons